Smatek1001/AI_DnD/Quests/Completed/Blackwood's_Baubles_Heist.md

 ## V. Progress & Current Status
 * **Current Stage:** Completed.
 Vaelin successfully executed the heist, acquired significant loot and intelligence, and returned to his hideout.
 He has set aside funds for Finch.
 * **PC's Knowledge:** Vaelin knows the contents of the warded box, the iron strongbox, and other drawers.
 He has read the parchment from Magister Vayne.
-* **Next Steps:** Deliver payment to Finch; investigate the nature and purpose of the acquired magical items (especially the Occulus Array, Resonance Core, Vials, Deck of Cards) and the implications of Magister Vayne's letter.
+* **Next Steps:** Deliver payment to Finch; investigate the nature and purpose of the acquired magical items (especially the Oculus Array, Resonance Core, Vials, Deck of Cards) and the implications of Magister Vayne's letter.

 ## VI.
 Potential Complications & Twists
 * The inside guard was nearly woken multiple times but Vaelin's stealth and the Hex spell prevented full alert.
 * The discovery that the warded wooden box had (likely new) external Abjuration wards, and the iron strongbox was well-locked.
-* The contents of the warded box and the parchment hint at a larger, more complex situation involving "Magister Vayne," the "Occulus Array," "Resonance Core," "Therandran Protocol," and the "Night of Whispers."
+* The contents of the warded box and the parchment hint at a larger, more complex situation involving "Magister Vayne," the "Oculus Array," "Resonance Core," "Therandran Protocol," and the "Night of Whispers."

 ## VII.
 Resolution & Consequences
 * **Success Scenario:** Vaelin successfully acquired valuable items and crucial intelligence.
 He secured enough funds to repay Finch with a bonus.
 Blackwood remains unaware of the full extent of the theft for now.